Sarah Dykes, Hon.B.Kin, Dip DTBC, CDBC

 Sarah has been teaching Breakfast Club (aka reactive dog class) for over 10 years.
 Starting in British Columbia and inspired by Pam Dennison's book, Bringing Light To Shadow, Sarah started a class for dogs to work on their challenges in a controlled environment.

 Each dog is set up with individual "working" turns, in which scenarios are designed to work on your dog's reactivity below threshold while rewarding appropriate behaviour.
 In between "working" turns, your dog can go on a sniff walk around the 60 acre farm or stick around to help other dogs.

 This class is outdoors and is only offered, weather permitting and not during snow months.
 Please contact for more information.

 Puppy classes are one of the most important things you can do for your puppy!
 This class is designed for puppies aged 2-4 months of age and focuses on safe socialization, basic obedience and handling.
 Classes are limited to a maximum of 6 puppies for safety.
 These classes are available in Stratford at Romeo Pet Hospital.

 Puppy private sessions are also available and these are extremely popular!
 Great for issues such as house training , crate training, family training, puppy biting, and good manners.
 These are done in your home, and it is ideal to have all members of the household available.

 Sarah has assisted a variety of working/ sport dog teams in problem solving either behavior problems that may affect performance or task related issues.
-Sarah also offers instruction in scent detection and tracking and hosts canine protection seminars annually.
+Sarah also offers instruction in scent detection and tracking and occasionally hosts canine protection seminars.
 Scent detection and olfactory research is a frequent focus of Sarah’s continuing education.
 Please contact her for these specialty services.